-This interface allows you to remove the route of your Account Owned subnets.
+This interface allows you to remove the route of your secondary subnets.
 The result will be a subnet that is no longer routed on the network.
 Remove the route of subnets you are not actively using, as it will make it easier to identify available subnets later.

 ‘‘‘Important:’’’ When removing the route of ‘‘Portable’’ subnets, know that any subnet depending on an IP address provided by the Portable subnet will also have their routes removed!